ankitmishra-dev/gitcommand/README.md

 git fetch origin              # Fetch the latest changes without merging git reset --hard origin/master # Reset local branch to match remote

+git push --set-upstream origin {origin-branch-to-track} # no need to do this seprately if we are using -u identifier while pushing

 ```

 ## **File Management**